 Web accessibility is the practice of designing and developing websites and web applications to be inclusive and usable by all individuals, including those with disabilities.
 This includes considerations for people with visual, auditory, motor, cognitive, and other impairments.

 Web accessibility ensures that everyone has equal access to information and services online.
-22% of people have some type of disability in the UK, this is comparable to people with brown eyes in the UK which is also 22%.
+24% of people have some type of disability in the UK, this is comparable to people with brown eyes in the UK which is about 31%.
 Accessibility ensures that people with disabilities can navigate and interact with websites and web applications just as easily as those without disabilities.

 What is WCAG?